 In addition to the convenient hard drive upgrade kit for the Aluminum Mac mini models, Other World Computing sells compatible hard drives and an installation service.
 Mission Repair offers a professional Mac mini upgrade service for these models by mail with a 24-hour turnaround.

-In Australia, site sponsor RamCity sells Mac mini compatible SSDs, in addition to memory, with free shipping Australia-wide.
+In Australia, site sponsor RamCity sells Mac mini compatible SSDs, in addition to memory, with fast, flat-rate shipping Australia-wide.